-Woodstock Music and Art Fair was the result of the efforts
+Site of the Woodstock Music and Art Fair of 1969

 While their individual recollections of the event planning differ

 somewhat, there is some consensus between the four that the event went through

 were two goals in their minds at the beginning of planning: throwing the

 festival and finding funding to build a state-of-the-art studio to service the